If Divorce Is Imminent

 How to Seek Our Help

-If you have been served with a petition for a divorce, or you want to file one yourself, please call AAA Family Law at (407) 260-6001 to schedule a free thirty-minute initial consultation with me, in person at our Altamonte Springs office (with address in Contact Us) or by phone.
+If you have been served with a petition for a divorce, or you want to file one yourself, please call AAA Family Law at (407) 260-6001 to schedule an initial consultation with me, in person at our Altamonte Springs office (with address in Contact Us) or by phone.